Updated for The War Within Patch 11.1 – 02/25/2025

 Step #3: Close WoW and then reopen it.
 Log onto your desired character and type in /simc into the chat box and then hit the Enter key.
 This should display a pop-up full text that is already highlighted.
 Copy this text, since you’ll need it later.
 The hotkey ctrl+C can be used to do this.

 Step #4: Make your way to Raidbots.
 There, you’ll have the options of Top Gear, Droptimizer, Gear Compare, Quick Sim, Stat Weights, and Advanced.
+Top Gear, Droptimizer and Quick Sim will likely be your most used sims, while Gear Compare, Stat Weights and Advanced are best left for when you’re more familiar with running sims.

-Legion DPS Sim Example
+TWW DPS Season 1 Quick Sim Example

-Determining your Top Gear and Talents
+Determining your Top Gear

 Conclusion